Blackpool

 Penny Farm

-Penny Farm is run by the World Horse Welfare Association who are an organisation who campaign to prevent the export of live horses for slaughter.
+Penny Farm is run by the World Horse Welfare Association which are an organisation that campaigns to prevent the export of live horses for slaughter.
 Founded in 1927, the organisation has saved thousands of horses nationwide.
-Today, Penny Farm offers visitors the chance to walk round the paddocks, see the many horses up close and with a café on site, have a bite to eat afterwards.
+Today, Penny Farm offers visitors the chance to walk around the paddocks, see the many horses up close, and with a café on site, have a bite to eat afterward.

 Marton Mere Local Nature Reserve